ComposableFi/composable/code/utils/xcmp/awesome-xcmp.md

 # Overview

 Resources which allows to grasp  XCM.
+For concrete message examples relevant for Composable look [here](./xcm-examples.md)

 ## Basics